Bayesian Optimization in a Billion Dimensions via Random Embeddings: Bayesian Optimization

-At each iteration of Bayesian optimization, one has to re-compute the predictive mean and variance.
-These two quantities are used to construct the second ingredient of Bayesian optimization: The acquisition function.
-In this work, we report results for the expected improvement acquisition function $u(\vx|\mathcal{D}_t)=\mathbb{E}(\max\{0,f_{t+1}(\vx) - f(\xbest)\} |\data_t)$ \cite{Mockus:1982,Vazquez:2011,Bull:2011}.
-In this definition, $\xbest = \argmax_{\vx \in \{\vx_{1:t} \} }f(\vx)$ is the element with the best objective value in the first $t$ steps of the optimization process.
-The next query is: $\vx_{t+1} = \argmax_{\vx \in {\cal X}} u(\vx|\mathcal{D}_t).$ Note that this utility favors the selection of points with high variance (points in regions not well explored) and points with high mean value (points worth exploiting).
+Note that this utility favors the selection of points with high variance (points in regions not well explored) and points with high mean value (points worth exploiting).
 We also experimented with the UCB acquisition function \cite{Srinivas:2010,deFreitas:2012} and found it to yield similar results.
-The optimization of the closed-form acquisition function can be carried out by off-the-shelf numerical optimization procedures, such as DIRECT \cite{Jones:1993} and CMA-ES~\cite{Hansen:2001:CDS:1108839.1108843}.
+The optimization of the closed-form acquisition function can be carried out by off-the-shelf numerical optimization procedures, such as DIRECT \cite{Jones:1993} and CMA-ES~\cite{Hansen:2001:CDS:1108839.1108843}; it is only based on the GP model of the blackbox function $f$ and does not require additional evaluations of $f$.

 The Bayesian optimization procedure is shown in Algorithm~\ref{alg:bo}.